Person wearing Optune for glioblastoma Person wearing Optune for glioblastoma

 Staying on track

-How long do I have to wear Optune every day?
+How long do I have to wear Optune Gio every day?

-Optune records the amount of time that therapy is delivered per day.
+Optune Gio records the amount of time that therapy is delivered per day.

 How does MyLink work?